htcondor/htcondor/docs/users-manual/java-applications.rst

     The **executable**\ :index:`executable<single: executable; submit commands>`
     command does not change.
-It still identifies the class file that contains the program’s entry point.
+It still identifies the class file that contains the program's entry point.

  JAR files.
     :index:`using JAR files<single: using JAR files; Java>` If the program consists of a